makersacademy/takeaway-challenge/README.md

 * Implemented a method to view the menu.
 * Added a Order class, to allow the user to store the selected dishes in a hash.
 * Added a method to check the total order
-* Created a class to send a confirmation messages using Twilio API, worked perfectly when I hardcoded the phone numbers, after implementing the dotenv gem, can't receive text messages.
-Due to time constrains couldn't fix it.
+* Created a class to send a confirmation messages using Twilio API

 ## Challenges